Football star Te'o's girlfriend and her death a hoax, U.S. college says

 Deadspin said photographs identified as Kekua and shown in online tributes and on TV news reports belonged to a living 22-year-old California woman of a different name who is not a Stanford graduate, has never had leukemia and has not met Te'o.

-Te'o, an All-American linebacker and finalist for the Heisman Trophy, college football's top individual honor, acknowledged in a statement carried by ESPN.com and the Honolulu Star-Advertiser, that he had never met Kekua in person.
+In a statement by ESPN.com and the Honolulu Star-Advertiser, Te'o, an All-American linebacker and finalist for the Heisman Trophy, college football's top individual honor, acknowledged he had never met Kekua in person.

 "To realize that I was the victim of what was apparently someone's sick joke and constant lies was, and is, painful and humiliating," Te'o said.